Continuing Professional Education (CPE) opportunities & requirements by certifying body

 To maintain your information security certification(s), you must earn a set amount of continuing education credits each year.
 Depending on what certification(s) you hold, these could be called CPEs, CPUs or even ECEs.
 It’s important to note credit qualifications, requirements and approval processes vary by certifying body.
 However, regardless of your certification type, many of these credits can be earned at no cost to you.

 Here at Infosec, we provide a variety of opportunities to help you maintain your certifications and keep your skills fresh.

 1. Contribute an article to resources.infosecinstitute.com

 Resources, the Infosec blog, features thousands of articles written by security pros, for security pros.
-This popular website boasts over 500k visits each month.
+This popular website boasts over one million visits each month.
 By contributing an article of your own, you can earn continuing education credits and gain valuable exposure to other industry professionals.

 2. Read an Infosec whitepaper

 We frequently author security-related whitepapers covering topics like incident response, security awareness training, security threats and more.
 Once you’ve read a whitepaper, submit a summary of the paper to your certifying body for credit consideration.